 The main interface to UPDD tools and settings is through the UPDD Daemon menu and under Linux the system tray menu icon typically appears in a reserved screen area known as the Notification Area.

-UPDD installation implements various startup methods for UPDD Daemon depending on the method deemed appropriate for the system in use.
+UPDD installation implements various launch methods for UPDD Daemon depending on the method deemed appropriate for the system in use.
 Since UPDD V6 version 397 the preferred launching method is via xdg autostart if /etc/xdg/autostart folder exists.
-If this does not exist other methods, with varying degrees of success, are employed.
+If the autostart feature is available but invoked via a non standard location see here.
+If this feature does not exist other methods, with varying degrees of success, are employed.
+The install script is used to set the launch method and can be viewed / modified as required.

 Although the notification area is generally supported some distributions may require it to be manually enabled, require special configuration, have incomplete support or unfortunately in some cases may not support it.